Note: My Web pages are best viewed with style sheets enabled.

 - You included the ending bracket (>) when copying the URI.
 I bracket URIs with < and > when they appear in text per RFC 3986, Appendix C. This keeps adjacent punctuation from becoming part of a URI.
 It also helps to delineate a long URI that might become broken onto two or more lines.
 However, the brackets are NOT part of the URI and should not be copied into a browser's address area (also called the "URI bar" or "URL bar").

 - You tried to access one of my pages from your bookmarks or "favorites".
 I might have changed the name or location of the page.
-You may have to start at my home page and navigate through my Web site to locate the page you want, or select the link from either my index of Web pages or my site map.
+You may have to start at my home page and navigate through my Web site to locate the page you want, or select the link from my site map.

 - I "screwed up".
 I may have moved a page to the wrong directory, accidentally renamed a page, or otherwise made a page inaccessible.
 Please let me know so that I can correct this situation.